 1. Wear Comfy Clothes

 Looking cute is not worth it on long-haul flights.
-Unless you are going to a business meeting straight from the plane, I don’t feel it is necessary to dress up on a flight.
-While I do not recommend traveling in pajamas as I have seen some people do – you can wear jeans, leggings, sweaters, or t-shirts.
+Unless you are going to a business meeting straight from the plane, I do not feel it is worth it to dress up on a flight.
+While I do not recommend traveling in pajamas as I have seen some people do – you can wear jeans, leggings, sweater, or t-shirts.
 If you are flying overnight, consider what you will feel relaxed sleeping in.

 2. Pick A Good Seat